taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka takes off their pack and pulls out a canteen of water.
 They guzzle the water through their face veil.

-Asoka: *"My guts don't feel completely empty yet...Iri, when do you predict the temperature will hit 37.5?"*
+Asoka: *"My guts don't feel completely empty yet..."*

-Iri: *"In about...3 hours?
-But..."*
+Iri: *"But..."*

 Zoom in on Asoka's eyes, fiercely determined.